oluanperes/rocketseat/stage-02/projeto-02/README.md

-## Desafio
+## Sobre
-- ☑️ Construir um site estático a partir do projeto feito no Figma.
+- ☑️ Construção um site estático a partir do projeto feito no Figma.

 ## Projeto